DmitriyALEX/File_Uploader/README.md

-You can upload/download images from/to static folder or database (base64 in MONGODB)
+You can upload/download images from/to static folder or database (base64 in MongoDB)

 Getting Started:
 First, run the development server: